ogdenkev/mkdocs-base/docs/index.md

 ### Start recording

-Now that you've got the digitize set up, and specified a solution protocol and an analysis protocol, you're ready to record.
+Now that you've got the digitizer set up, and specified a solution protocol and an analysis protocol, you're ready to record.
 Simply click the Record button.
 You should see the currents plotted on the recording areas.
 EasyOocyte will automatically save the recordings to the folder you selected with file name format YYYY-MM-DD.abf.
 The protocol settings will be saved alongside the recording with the .prm extension (Don't ask what it stands for, just roll with it.)

 ### What's next?